minima-global/innovation-challenge/README.md

 To complete a submission, follow the steps below:

 1. Upload your code to a GitHub repository (or other publicly accessible internet location)
-2. Open up an Issue for the submission using a team member's GitHub Account
+2. Open a [New Issue for your submission](https://github.com/minima-global/innovation-challenge/issues/new/choose) using a team member's GitHub Account
 3. Complete the Issue template
 4. Submit the Issue (one per team)
 5. Congratulations, your submission is complete!